-Justice Department Inspector General Asked to Probe Sessions’ Role in Comey Firing
+Justice Department Inspector General Asked to Probe Jeff Sessions’ Role in Comey Firing

 By Deirdre Fulton / Common Dreams

-Unwilling to let Attorney General Jeff Sessions off the hook amid the growing scandal over President Donald Trump’s firing of former FBI director James Comey, a group of Democratic senators is demanding a probe into whether Sessions violated his vow to recuse himself from matters related to Russia’s alleged 2016 election interference.
+Unwilling to let Attorney General Jeff Sessions off the hook amid the growing scandal over President Donald Trump’s firing of former FBI director James Comey a group of Democratic senators is demanding a probe into whether Sessions violated his vow to recuse himself from matters related to Russia’s alleged 2016 election interference.

 “It is clear that Attorney General Sessions had an active role in the termination of Comey,” the 11 senators wrote in a letter sent Tuesday to Department of Justice inspector general Michael Horowitz.
 Among Trump’s justifications for Comey’s dismissal was a recommendation from Sessions, sent May 9, 2017.